 Turku Book Prize

-The Turku Book Prize is a joint prize from the European Society for Environmental History (ESEH) and the Rachel Carson Center for Environment and Society (RCC).
-The award is named after the city of Turku, Finland, where it was awarded for the first time at the 6th annual ESEH Conference in June 2011.
+The Turku Book Prize is a joint prize of the European Society for Environmental History (ESEH) and the Rachel Carson Center for Environment and Society (RCC).
+The award is named after the city of Turku, Finland, where it was awarded for the first time at the sixth ESEH Conference in June 2011.

 Entries must follow these citeria: